If you’re searching for a list of careers with animals that pay well, then that means you’ve probably loved animals since before you could remember.

 Sometimes the thought of going to a mundane job can be unbearable, but if you have the chance to work with animals and make a positive difference in their lives, you’ll find yourself leaping out of bed in the morning.
 The following are careers that allow you to make a viable living while immersing yourself in your passion for animals.

-Here are our top 5 jobs with animals with a good income and lots of passion:
+Here are our top 5 high paying jobs with animals that would give you a good income and lots of love:

 A lot of little kids dream of working in a veterinary clinic.
 From experiencing the bond between a pet and their owner to the satisfaction of a successful surgery, being a vet tech is a highly rewarding career.
 You’ll assist in surgeries, monitor hospitalized patients, comfort grieving owners, and be your doctor’s right-hand man.

 However, if you’re looking for a job where you only deal with happy endings, this isn’t the job for you.
 While the majority of your job will deal with happy, healthy animals who get to go home, there’s a lot of tragedy and sadness involved in the veterinary field.
 Something that many people can’t deal with regardless of how much income they make.

 If you have a knack for helping your friends and family problem solve their dog’s behavioral issues, then maybe you would do well as a dog trainer.
 It can be difficult to start, but once you get a solid and loyal client base, you’ll find that this could be a full time job.
 Most dog trainers are self-educated, meaning they do their own extensive research while working closely with an experienced dog trainer.

 They have attended a variety of seminars, workshops, and found a few different mentors to work with.
 If you want to be a dog trainer, you should find out what your niche is.
 Ask yourself this:

 Once you know what you’re passionate about, you need to find a trainer that has years of experience in the niche you’re looking at.